akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/prepare_crud.md

 ### Extend the Alfresco content model of Whitepapers
 During the development of the [SomeCo Module](https://ecmarchitect.com/alfresco-developer-series-tutorials/content/tutorial/tutorial.html) a new type "Whitepaper" was created in the Alfresco Repository tier.
 Also a new aspect "webable" with the properties "isActive" (boolean) and "published" (date) was added.

-For beeing able to store the Liferay ID with a *webable Whitepaper* this aspect needs to be extended like this:
+For being able to store the Liferay ID with a *webable Whitepaper* this aspect needs to be extended like this:
 ```xml
 <aspect name="sc:webable">
    <title>Someco Webable</title>